NickPhillips1485/step-tracker-analysis/README.md

 - Visualise step trends with graphs and charts.

 ## Tools and Technologies
-- Python
+- Python (Using Spyder via Anaconda Distribution)
-- SQL (SQLite or MySQL)
+- SQL (SQLite)
 - Tkinter (for GUI)
 - Matplotlib/Plotly (for visualisation)

-## Future Updates
-- [ ] Add data input functionality via the GUI.
-- [ ] Expand visualisation options.
-- [ ] Provide export options for analysed data.
+See Developer Log for further details